kinslayermud/kinslayer-mud-2004-11-10/README.md

 ## Overview

+This repository contains the source code for a version of KinslayerMUD from November 2004.
+The game was originally founded in September 2002, and this version comes shortly after the first major player file wipe that occurred in the summer of 2004 when the game transitioned from a personal computer hosted in Maryland, to a server managed by the user named Void.

-The game comes with barebones library files required to run.
-Included are two zones and necessary mobs, objects, rooms, etc.
-The first character to register will be promoted to the maximum level ofa level 105.
+This repository comes with barebones library files required to boot up fully and log in.
+Included are two zones and necessary mobs, objects, rooms, etc. The first character to register will be promoted to the maximum level of 105.

 ## Running the game